CFT-PAN/QMC-DMP/README.md

 All data is is open and freely available.
 No data is sensitive or personal.

-Data is backed up offline at CFT and online at Google Cloud.
+Data is backed up offline at CFT-PAN in the LR.
+While the LR does not exist, data is instead backed up on the existing local-hosted Nextcloud server at CFT-PAN: Nextcloud is an open-source cloud storage platform and includes a range of security features, such as encryption, secure servers, and data backup and recovery.
+Once the LR becomes operatational, data shall be migrated to the LR.
 In the event the TR is no longer accessible.
 Data will be restored from the backup into a new trusted repository.

 **Q. Will the data be safely stored in trusted repositories for long term preservation and curation?**